 We encourage you to ask questions and share comments on any other DNR topic.
 Our social media team monitors DNR-sponsored social media profiles and pages but is not responsible for content generated by users.
 We accept the majority of comments but are not obligated to respond to comments.

-We will remove comments that include the following:
+We will hide or remove comments that include the following:

 - Obscene, profane, rude or vulgar language or images